 Your doctor may prescribe antihistamines to ease your symptoms or help prevent them.

-For severe hives or angioedema, you may need an injection of epinephrine or a steroid medication.
+For severe hives or angioedema, you may need a shot of epinephrine or a steroid medication.

 While you wait for the hives and swelling to disappear: